tangentsoft/pidp8i/HACKERS.md

 minimal Tcl interpreter called `jimsh0`, based on the [Jim Tcl][jim] project.
-Developers working on the build system are encouraged to use this stripped-down version of Tcl rather than “real” Tcl because Jim Tcl is mostly-pure subset of Tcl, and `jimsh0` is a subset of the complete Jim Tcl distribution, so any changes you make that work with the `jimsh0` interpreter should also work with “real” Tcl, but not vice versa.
-If you have Tcl installed and don’t really need it, consider uninstalling it to force Autosetup to build and use `jimsh0`.
+Developers working on the build system are encouraged to use this stripped-down version of Tcl rather than “real” Tcl because Jim Tcl is a mostly-pure subset of Tcl, and `jimsh0` is a subset of the complete Jim Tcl distribution, so any changes you make that work with the `jimsh0` interpreter should also work with “real” Tcl, but not vice versa.
+If you have Tcl installed and don’t really need it, consider uninstalling it to force Autosetup to build and use `jimsh0` to ensure that your changes to `auto.def` work on both interpreters.

 The `Makefile.in` file is largely a standard [GNU `make`][gmake] file excepting only that it has variables substituted into it by Autosetup